-- 1.3 Chapter 2 explains our review framework and the scope of our 2020/21 calculation review. - 1.4 Chapter 3 sets out our draft conclusions from: - 1.4.1 our review of the focus areas for the 2020/21 calculation review; and - 1.4.2 our fit for purpose review of the assumptions adopted, and inputs and processes used by Fonterra when calculating the base milk price. - 1.5 Appendix A provides a summary of, and responses to, submissions by stakeholders on our Proposed focus areas for the 2020/21 calculation review paper,3 for any arguments that are not addressed through this year's focus areas review. - 1.6 Appendix B contains a simplified off-Global Dairy Trade (GDT) pricing 'decision tree'. - 1.7 Appendix C provides a glossary of the key terms and abbreviations used in this draft report.
+- 1.3 Chapter 2 explains our review framework and the scope of our 2020/21 calculation review. - 1.4 Chapter 3 sets out our conclusions from: - 1.4.1 our review of the focus areas for the 2020/21 calculation review including considering the submissions received from stakeholders; and - 1.4.2 our fit for purpose review of the assumptions adopted, and inputs and processes used by Fonterra when calculating the base milk price, including Fonterra's reasons paper in support of the base milk price calculation for the 2020/21 season,3 as well as additional models and documentation that Fonterra provided to us in confidence which show the application of the assumptions, inputs and processes used by Fonterra in the base milk price calculation. - 1.5 Appendix A provides a summary of, and responses to, submissions by stakeholders received during our consultation processes for any points that are not addressed in Chapter 3 of this report.
+As part of this year's calculation review, we consulted on: